 Most visitors arrive in Seattle via the Seattle-Tacoma International Airport (SEA), commonly known as Sea-Tac.
 The airport is located about 13 miles outside city center, and offers flights to many major domestic and international cities.

-Another easy option to get to your accommodations is by ridesharing – both Uber and Lyft operate in Seattle.
-A trip to downtown Seattle usually costs around $35-45, but do note that it can be much higher during rush hour (someone just told me that they paid over $70 recently!).
+- Uber/Lyft: You can also get from the airport to downtown by ride share – both Uber and Lyft operate in Seattle.
+An Uber from SeaTac to downtown Seattle usually costs around $35-45, but do note that it can be much higher during rush hour (someone just told me that they paid over $70 recently!).

 Other Ways to Get to Seattle

-How to Get Around During Your 2 Days in Seattle
+How to Get Around During Your 2 Day Seattle Itinerary

 Walking